We own several Brahma chickens, and they make wonderful pets who lay lovely brown eggs (we also have one that lays lavender eggs!).

 In this article, I’m going to tell you everything there is to know about this breed!

-While brahma chickens are known for growing into beasts the size of large turkeys, giving it the nickname “The Majestic One” by the American Brahma Club (1), and the equal honor of the name “king of all poultry” (due to its size and vigor).
+While Brahma chickens are known for growing into beasts the size of large turkeys, giving it the nickname “The Majestic One” by the American Brahma Club, and the equal honor of the name “king of all poultry” (due to its size and vigor).
 However, the average Brahma isn’t quite that large.

 How Big Is The Brahma Chicken?

 While this breed can be as tall as 30 inches, the average Brahma chicken size isn’t much larger than other chickens – although they have the nickname “gentle giant” and are often compared to a Jersey Giant.

 Even in our own flock, they vary in size, with one about 8 inches tall and another about 18 inches tall.
 Bantam Brahma breeds are even smaller – about 6 inches tall.

 Like other chicken breeds, such as Silkie chickens, Araucanas, or Speckled Sussex chickens, Brahmas can live 5-8 years, depending on the quality of care you provide.

 Providing a daily meal of 16% protein chicken feed, fresh water, a warm home, and veterinary care can extend their lives.

 What Kind of Coop Does a Brahma Chicken Need?